WSU, Seattle U. to teach almost all classes remotely this fall

 The decision comes as the number of COVID-19 infections and related deaths has been on the rise across the state.
 WSU will open its apartments as planned, and university-owned residence halls will open Aug.
 15, but only for those students who have a demonstrated institutional need and are approved to live on campus.
 WSU is on the semester system, and the first day of classes is Aug.
 24.

 “Students, if you can stay at your permanent residence during this current phase of the COVID-19 outbreak, please continue progressing toward your degree from home,” wrote WSU President Kirk Schulz and two other senior administrators in the announcement posted Thursday afternoon.
-No decisions have yet been announced for WSU’s other campuses, which are located in Everett, Vancouver, Spokane and the Tri-Cities.

 Eastern Washington University has also announced plans to teach all of its fall term online.
 No changes have been announced yet at Washington’s other public four-year universities, although most are on the quarter system, which does not start until the end of September.